shrop/os-app-configs/shrop-macbookair.md

 * Mute all notification sounds
 * Show event bubble option
  * ...only if Colloquy is in the background
  * ...and keep on screen until activated

+ Dropbox

+ * Setup "Selective Sync" as necessary
+ * Change icon to black and white

 Finder